Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 # Building

-tachyon-fuse is only built with Alluxio when the `buildFuse` maven profile is active.
+alluxio-fuse is only built with Alluxio when the `buildFuse` maven profile is active.
 This profile will be automatically activated by maven when it is detected that you are building Alluxio with a JDK version 8 or newer.

-For compatibility with Java 6 and 7, binary tachyon distributions may ship without tachyon-fuse support, so you will need to build your own Alluxio if you want to use tachyon-fuse on your deployment.
+For compatibility with Java 6 and 7, binary alluxio distributions may ship without alluxio-fuse support, so you will need to build your own Alluxio if you want to use alluxio-fuse on your deployment.

-The best way to do so is to either clone the Alluxio [GitHub repository](https://github.com/amplab/tachyon) and choose your favourite branch from git, or to grab a [source distribution](https://github.com/amplab/tachyon/releases) directly.
+The best way to do so is to either clone the Alluxio [GitHub repository](https://github.com/amplab/alluxio) and choose your favourite branch from git, or to grab a [source distribution](https://github.com/amplab/alluxio/releases) directly.
 Please, refer to [this page](Building-Alluxio-Master-Branch.html)) for building instructions.